Chiral differential operators: formal loop group actions and associated modules: Formal Loop Group Actions on CDOs

-Without loss of generality, assume that $\Tr R=0$.
+Without loss of generality, we may assume that $\Tr R=0$.
 (For example, this is true if $\nabla$ is orthogonal with respect to a Riemannian metric.)
-Choose $\omega\in\Omega^1(P)^G$ such that $d\omega=0$.
-By Theorem \ref{thm.globalCDO}b, $\omega$ determines a $G$-invariant conformal structure $\nu^\omega$ on $\CDO(P)$.
+Choose some $\omega\in\Omega^1(P)^G$ such that $d\omega=0$.
+By Theorem \ref{thm.globalCDO}b, $\omega$ determines a $G$-invariant conformal vector $\nu^\omega$ in $\CDO(P)$.
 The Fourier modes of the associated Virasoro field will be denoted by $L_n^\omega$, $n\in\bb{Z}$.
 Soon we will make a more specific choice of $\omega$. \end{subsec}

 {\it Remark.} The $G$-invariance of $\nabla$ and $H$, as well as that of other geometric data to appear later, can always be achieved by averaging over $G$ with respect to the Haar measure.